 - Supplement X liver failure pubmed

-If you really want to know, just ask a pharmacist or registered dietitian.
+If you really want to know, consult your physician, pharmacist or dietitian.

 You can also search the LiverTox website as well.